SoftwareHeritage/swhapguide/swhap@inria.md

 ----------------------------------

 To archive your legacy source code we will be using Github, and we prepared a Github template that you can clone (if you are not familiar with Github lingo _to clone_ means _to make a copy_) to create your own working space.
-Visit the template page on Github[^7], on the upper right hand corner click on `Use this template` > `Create a new repository` (#fig:template).
+Visit the template page on Github[^7], on the upper right hand corner click on `Use this template` > `Create a new repository` (See figure 3).

 [^7]: https://github.com/mathfichen/Swhap-Template

 ![SWHAP template.](./media2/01_template.png){#fig:template}

-The repository you will create is a temporary working environment, and we recommand naming it `MySoftware-Workbench` (replace "MySoftware" by the actual name of your software and make it private.
+The repository you will create is a temporary working environment, and we recommand naming it `MySoftware-Workbench` (See figure 4, replace "MySoftware" by the actual name of your software and make it private).

 ![Create your Workbench.](./media2/02_CreateWorkbench.png){#fig:createWorkbench}

 Via the Github interface you can edit the `Read.me` file, using the actual name of your software.
 To edit a file in Github click on the pencil symbol.
 When you are done editing, click on `Commit` to save your changes.

-To start working, we create a local copy on our computer, cloning this repository[^10].
+To start working, we create a local copy on our computer, cloning this repository[^8].
 By clicking on the green button `Code` (Figure {@fig:cmm_wb_inst}), we get a link that we can use for this purpose in the following command from the command line: